-The number of checks is based on multiplying these variables in your test settings:
+The number of daily checks is based on multiplying these variables in your test settings:

-URLs x Regions x Browsers x Test Times x 3 Checks = Total site checks
+Sites x URLs x Regions x Browsers x Test Times x 3 Checks = Total scheduled checks per day

 In addition, every time you use the "Test Now" button or do a deploy using the API, we do an extra round of tests on the site you select for testing:

-URLs x Regions x Browsers x 3 Checks = Total "Test Now" / deploy checks
+URLs x Regions x Browsers x 3 Checks = Total deploy checks

 Then we add the site checks and any manual/deploy checks to get the total number of checks for the month:

-Site checks + Deploy checks = Total number of checks per month
+Scheduled checks (x days per month) + Deploy checks = Total number of checks per month

 We check each URL that you add to your Settings a minimum of 3 times and show you the median result in your charts.
 This makes your results more robust and evens out any variations from a single check running slower or faster than the norm.

 We recommend 3 checks per test as a minimum starting point, but if you're finding that your results are too variable (e.g. your charts are very spiky), then we suggest increasing that number to 5.
 This will help reduce the impact of outliers and unnecessary spikiness in your data.
 If your graphs are still too spiky, then increase the number of checks to 7, etc. Make sure to keep using odd numbers so that you get identifiable medians.

 On your Admin > Usage page, you can see how many checks per day you are currently using, as well as an estimate for the number of checks you'll use in the current billing month: